Aliases for CRTC2 Gene

 GeneCards Summary for CRTC2 Gene

 CRTC2 (CREB Regulated Transcription Coactivator 2) is a Protein Coding gene.
-Diseases associated with CRTC2 include human t-cell leukemia virus type 1.
+Diseases associated with CRTC2 include human t-cell leukemia virus type 1 and t-cell leukemia.
 Among its related pathways are PI3K-Akt signaling pathway and Glucose / Energy Metabolism.
 GO annotations related to this gene include cAMP response element binding protein binding.
 An important paralog of this gene is CRTC3.

 UniProtKB/Swiss-Prot for CRTC2 Gene